Gelatin Hydrolysis Test Definition

 - The composition of the Nutrient Gelatin Media is given below:

 - Inoculating needle

 Procedure of Gelatin Hydrolysis Test

-- Inoculate the gelatin deep with 4 to 5 drops of a 24-hour broth culture.
+- The gelatin medium in the tube is inoculated with 4-5 drops of a 24-hour broth medium.

 Result Interpretation of Gelatin Hydrolysis Test

 - Partial or total liquefaction of gelatin in the test tubes indicates a positive result.